 16 Out of his fullness we have all received grace in place of grace already given.
 17 For the law was given through Moses; grace and truth came through Jesus Christ.
 18 No one has ever seen God, (John 1:14-18)

-In other words, how do we know the grace and truth of God?
+How do we know the grace and truth of God?
 We see it lived out in the real flesh-and-blood life of Jesus (PBUH).
 The disciples could understand the ‘grace and truth’ of God by seeing it in Jesus.
 The Law, with its commands, could not give us that visual example.

 The Son … coming directly from God

-Another use of the term ‘son of God’ also helps us to understand better what it means in regard to Isa/Jesus (PBUH).
+Another use of ‘son of God’ also helps us to understand better what it means in regard to Isa/Jesus (PBUH).
 The Gospel of Luke lists the genealogy (father to son) of Jesus going right back to Adam.
 We pick up the genealogy at the very end where it says

 38 … the son of Enosh, the son of Seth, the son of Adam, the son of God.
 (Luke 3:38)